 You filed your claim after being laid off or fired

-Insurers tend to regard claims after an employee layoff or firing as “revenge claims”—but it may be the case that by the time you got around to filing a legitimate claim, you’d already been replaced or let go.
-Time can be your enemy in workers’ compensation—do not wait for your employer to take action.
-Protect yourself, notify a supervisor as soon as the injury occurs and complete a written incident report.
+Insurers tend to regard claims after an employee layoff or firing as “revenge claims,” but it may be the case that by the time you got around to filing a legitimate claim, you had already been replaced or let go.
+Time can be your enemy in workers’ compensation.
+Do not wait for your employer to take action.
+Protect yourself, notify a supervisor as soon as the injury occurs, and complete a written incident report.
 Delaying the reporting of the claim can only lead to problems for you.
 Protect your rights and make an appointment for a free consultation with an experienced workers’ compensation lawyer.

 Look at the letter you received regarding your denied workers, compensation claim for the reason(s) for the denial, and talk to an attorney if you are still uncertain why your claim was denied.

 How do I challenge a denied workers’ compensation claim?

 If your claim is denied, you have the right to a hearing in front of a Deputy Commissioner at the North Carolina Industrial Commission.
 An injured worker can file a Form 33 Notice of Hearing and the case will be docketed.
 Many times, the case will be ordered into mediation so the parties can have a chance to settle the claim before the hearing.
 It’s a good idea to talk with a lawyer as soon as you receive notice of your claim denial as he or she will need time to prepare and strengthen your case.